forrestzhang107/nested.object.defaults/README.md

 # nested.object.defaults

-Like object.defaults but also for nested objects.
+Like object.defaults but also works for nested objects.
 Very useful for safely retrieving values from embedded MongoDB documents.

 ## Install